wessberg/intl-list-format/README.md

 It builds upon another member of the `Intl` family: `Intl.getCanonicalLocales`, so this must be polyfilled.
 [See this section for an overview](#dependencies--browser-support).

+This implementation passes all 134 [Test262 Conformance tests](https://github.com/tc39/test262) from the Official ECMAScript Conformance Test Suite.

 <!-- SHADOW_SECTION_FEATURES_START -->

 ### Features